 Configure an authentication policy for passwordless authentication with Okta FastPass

-You can set up an authentication policy to enable secure passwordless authentication with Okta FastPass.
+Learn how to set up authentication policies to enable secure passwordless authentication with Okta FastPass.

 Before you begin

-• When you set up passwordless authentication with Okta FastPass, protect all your apps with strong authentication policies.
+• Protect all your apps with strong authentication policies.
 Then remove the default global password requirement from your global session policy.
 This change transfers the authentication logic and control from the global session policy to the authentication policies.

 • Before you configure your policy, ensure that all users are enrolled in Okta Verify.
 When users add an Okta Verify account, their devices are registered in the Okta Universal Directory.